What do you want to achieve in life?

 We are complete…

-We are life by itself and there is nothing incomplete about that.
+We are living by ourselves and there is nothing incomplete about that.

 What to do?

 If you want to be free, you will need to go inside first.
-Simple 10-15 minutes of TM a day can do wonders.
+Just be still and chill.
+Also, simple 10-15 minutes of TM, a day can do wonders.

-If you don’t have access to TM instructor you can start with simply closing your eyes and staying still for 5 minutes.
+If you don’t have access to a TM instructor you can start by simply closing your eyes and staying still for 5 minutes.
 Throughout the day, try to be aware of your breathing.
 You can also check Sadhguru on Youtube.

 What this will do is to make you more conscious of yourself.
-You will have to consciously sit down and be present, there is no other way.?
+You will have to consciously sit down and be present, there is no other way.
 Breathing on your command is also done consciously.
-Just don’t hold your breath for too long =).
+Just don’t hold your breath for too long, be still and chill.